AklimaRimi/Reptile-Museum/readme.md

   For training, I use 3 types of models, `resnet50`, `resnet34`, `xresnet18deeper`, and I save the best model as `pkl` for future use.

   Also, I did some experiments using `batch size`.
-I used 3 different batch sizes to see if there was any tiny effect on the model's accuracy.

-  `Batch size` = 16, which made the model training process very slow and low-accurate. <br>  `Batch size` = `32`, made the model training process faster with the highest accuracy. <br>  `Batch size` = 64, it gave the fastest training process but was not as accurate as bs = 32.
+I used 3 different batch sizes to see if there was any tiny effect on the model's accuracy. <br><br>`Batch size` = 16, which made the model training process very slow and low-accurate. <br>`Batch size` = `32`, made the model training process faster with the highest accuracy. <br>`Batch size` = 64, it gave the fastest training process but was not as accurate as bs = 32.

 # Final Model Selection
-  As I use 3 types of models here is their best results..<br>
+  As I used 3 types of models here is their best results..<br>
    |   Model       |     Accuracy|   F1_score | Precision |  Time  |
   |---------------|-------------|-------------|-----------|--------|
   | Resnet50      |      .9981  |   0.930426  |  0.970514 |  08:20 |